 Oyster Shell Recycling Program

-Oysters are amazing filter feeders.
-On average a single adult oyster can filter 20-50 gallons of water a day.
+Oysters perform an extremely important function.
+An adult can filter up to 40 gallons of water every day.
 One estimate calculates that the healthy beds in the early 1990’s could filter the entire bay in 3-4 days.
 The remnant beds of today take well over a year to perform the same function.

 - Jumpin’ Jay’s Fish Cafe

 - The Franklin Oyster House

 - Robert’s Maine Grill in Kittery

 - Newick’s of Dover

 - Riverworks in Newmarket